 Articles

-Concussion Posted almost 12 years ago
+Concussion Posted over 12 years ago

 3 months ago in an article on The Rugby Site, Mark Reason praised the IRB for the release of their Concussion Management Tool.
 In a rare note of support for the governing body, Mark applauded the efforts being made to raise the awareness of concussion in rugby.
 However, in the intervening period there has been further evidence that some coaches and medics appear to be disregarding the IRB guidance.